privet-fun/phpbb_ailabs/privet/ailabs/README.md

 You can see entire AI communication history in the log:
 ![Attachment settings](../privet/ailabs/docs/debugging_log.png)
-If Log entry is empty it ususally means that `/ailabs/*` or `/app.php/ailabs/*` routes blocked by one of phpBB extensions (eg <a href="https://www.phpbb.com/customise/db/extension/login_required">Login Required</a>) and you will need to add `/ailabs/*` or `/app.php/ailabs/*` to extension whitelist.
+If Log entry is empty it usually means that `/ailabs/*` or `/app.php/ailabs/*` routes blocked by one of phpBB extensions (eg <a href="https://www.phpbb.com/customise/db/extension/login_required">Login Required</a>) and you will need to add `/ailabs/*` or `/app.php/ailabs/*` to extension whitelist.
 You can examine Log `response` (JSON) to see details for AI response.
-Please feel free to post your quesions or concerns at https://github.com/privet-fun/phpbb_ailabs/issues.
+Please feel free to post your questions or concerns at https://github.com/privet-fun/phpbb_ailabs/issues.
 ## Support and suggestions

 This extension is currently being actively developed.
 For communication, please use https://github.com/privet-fun/phpbb_ailabs/issues.